OgistDipen/hygge/README.md

 with Header parameter: Authorization: bearer token you've been provided during login" (same token as for send request proccedure.)
 So if you are the one to whom this request was sent, you will be able to deny it like this, if not you will be provided with error msg.

-6. After we logged in with second user.
-We can Accept or Deny friend request.

 To accept request send POST request to: http://localhost:8000/api/friend-request/accept/1 this 1 in URL is id of friend-request with Header parameter: Authorization: bearer token you've been provided during login" (same token as for send request proccedure.)
 So if you are the one to whom this request was sent, you will be able to accept it like this, if not you will be provided with error msg.

 _Note: User can accept or deny friend request only if the status of friend request is 'sent'.
-If the status is equal to 'deny' or 'accepted', user will not be able to change it, I tought that would be the best for now.
+If the status is equal to 'dennied' or 'accepted', user will not be able to change it, I tought that would be the best for purpose of this examination.
 Also if the request from user with id 1 to id 2 was sent, once it is accepted or declined, it will not be possible for user to send the friend request to the same user again._
 <br/><br/>